MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/toolbaritem.md

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects so a `ToolbarItem` instance can be the target of data bindings.

+> [!NOTE]
+> An alternative to creating a toolbar from [`ToolbarItem`](xref:Xamarin.Forms.ToolbarItem) objects is to set the [`NavigationPage.TitleView`](xref:Xamarin.Forms.NavigationPage.TitleViewProperty) attached property to a layout class that contains multiple views.
+For more information, see [Displaying Views in the Navigation Bar](~/xamarin-forms/app-fundamentals/navigation/hierarchical.md#displaying-views-in-the-navigation-bar).

 ## Create a ToolbarItem

 A `ToolbarItem` object can be instantiated in XAML.
 The `Text` and `IconImageSource` properties can be set to determine how the button is displayed in the navigation bar.
 The following example shows how to instantiate a `ToolbarItem` with some common properties set: